 Many coffee shop owners struggle to motivate staff and to develop a successful team of people.

-Coffee shop owners often control most aspect of the business and are afraid to let go of things.
+Coffee shop owners often control most aspects of the business and are afraid to let go of things.
 The reality is that staff usually like responsibility and will happily take on a bit of extra work.

 It is very important to work as a team and to make sure that the coffee shop is run by the staff as well as the owner and not just by the owner.